gizatt/pydrake_rgbd_sim/README.md

 Pydrake RGBD Simulation
 =================

-Uses Chris Sweeney's Keras/CNN-based depth noise learner (see submodule) to produce RGBD simulations of scenes.
+Uses the submitted Keras/CNN-based depth noise learner (see submodule) to produce RGBD simulations of scenes.
+The critical file for specifying the actual network architecture actual models is `DepthSim/python/RGBDCNN/network.py`.

 Significant reference to [this](https://github.com/keras-team/keras/tree/master/docker) Docker reference and [this](https://github.com/gizatt/drake_periscope_tutorial) Pydrake example.
-Those are better documented than this repo.
+Those are better documented than this repo for matters of Keras, Docker, and [Py]Drake.

 ## Gist of how to run this: